 Justice and Bad Luck

-Some people appear to be worse off than others partly because of their bad luck.
+Some people end up worse off than others partly because of their bad luck.
 For instance, some die young due to a genetic disease, whereas others live long lives.
 Are such differential luck induced inequalities unjust?
-Many are inclined to answer this question negatively where certain kinds of case are concerned.
+Many are inclined to answer this question affirmatively.
 To understand this inclination, we need a clear account of what luck involves.
 On some accounts, luck nullifies responsibility.
 On others, it nullifies desert.
-But whichever account is adopted, most observers believe that it matters whether a piece of luck is the outcome of an avoidable gamble deliberately engaged in.
 It is often said that justice requires luck to be ‘neutralized’.
-However, it is unclear whether a distributive pattern that eliminates the influence of luck can be described.
-Thus an agent's level of effort—something few would see as a matter of luck—might be inseparable from his level of talent—something most would initially see as a matter of luck— and this might challenge standard accounts of just deviation from equality (or, for that matter, other favored distributive patterns).
+However, it is contested whether a distributive pattern that eliminates the influence of luck can be described.
+Thus an agent's level of effort—something few would initially see as a matter of luck—might be inseparable from her level of talent—something most would initially see as a matter of luck— and this might challenge standard accounts of just deviation from equality (or, for that matter, other favored distributive patterns).
 Critically, relational egalitarians argue that so-called luck egalitarians' preoccupation with eliminating inequalities reflecting differential bad luck misconstrues justice, which, according to the former, is a matter of social relations having a suitably egalitarian character.

 - 1. Different Kinds of Luck